 You could try to sell your old vehicle on your own, but that can be a real hassle.
 If you go that route, you could be dealing with months of strangers showing up at your doorstep, sketchy characters asking to drive your car and other potential problems.

 Both private sales and trade-in deals have their problems, but there is a third option for getting rid of your old vehicle and getting the money it is worth.
 If you need to sell your old car, truck or SUV fast and for a fair price, taking it to the local auction may be the best option available.

 There are car auctions all over the country, so chances are there is one near you.
-Copart Auto Auctions runs a number of popular car sale venues, but there are other specialty auctions as well.
+Copart Auto Auctions runs many popular car sale venues, but there are other specialty auctions as well.
 Some of these auctions allow bidding on salvage cars online, while others are specialized insurance auto auctions.
-The good news for you is that there are also plenty of general purpose auto auctions, venues where ordinary sellers can turn their cars into cash, and where eager buyers can bid on those vehicles.
+The good news for you is that there are also plenty of general-purpose auto auctions, venues where ordinary sellers can turn their cars into cash, and where eager buyers can bid on those vehicles.

-Selling your car at one of these Copart Auto Auctions, Insurance Auto Auctions or at one of the growing number of online auctions Capital Auto Auction, has a number of advantages, starting with a fast sale.
+Selling your car at one of these Copart Auto Auctions, Insurance Auto Auctions or one of the growing number of online auctions Capital Auto Auction, has many advantages, starting with a fast sale.
 If you sell your car on your own, you could wait months for a buyer to show up with the cash.
 When you run your car through the auction, you can get paid the same day.